 The State of Maine released a plan on April 28, 2020, called Restarting Maine's Economy, including four stages of reopening businesses with checklists and guidance for reopening.
 On May 8, 2020, the State announced a Rural Reopening Plan in 12 counties, including Sagadahoc County, aimed at safely reopening certain additional businesses in counties which have not experienced community transmission of the virus.

 More information on the State's re-opening plan: link

 Economic Relief Bridge Loan Program

-On April 15, the City Council approved a Economic Relief Bridge Loan Program to assist small businesses in Bath.
-Application forms were made available on April 20.
+Application form will be made available on February 1, 2021.
 Applicants also need to submit financial statements and debt schedule (if necessary) with the application.
 Application form and materials can be e-mailed to Marc Meyers at email@example.com.
 For more information about the program, contact Marc Meyers at 443-8330 or firstname.lastname@example.org or Ben Averill at 443-8363 or email@example.com.

 UPDATED as of 11/30/2020: Economic Relief Grant Program

 Midcoast Maine Community Action - Midcoast Maine Community Action Emergency Services is providing services to families that qualify for heating assistance, emergency utility support, rent and security deposit assistance.
 In some locations, they are able to assist clients with obtaining essential items needed for daily living.
 Emergency Services staff also help to coordinate housing assistance for homeless, at-risk individuals, and families by providing referrals and access to emergency funds that are available to residents of northern Cumberland, Sagadahoc and Lincoln counties.
 They also provide counseling services, referrals, advocacy, budgeting assistance, and daily living emergency services.